This tool shows Occupational Employment & Wage Statistics data for every region in the state.

 The Bureau of Labor Statistics' OEWS program requires that occupational employment and wage estimates meet the following criteria before they can be published:

 Employment and wage estimates for occupations that do not meet the above publication criteria are not listed.
-For cases where the wages meet the above criteria but employment has a relative error of 50 percent or higher, the wages are listed but employment is suppressed.
+For cases where the wages meet the above criteria but employment has a relative error of 50% or higher, the wages are listed but employment is suppressed.
 The reverse is true if the employment figures meet the criteria, but the wages do not.
 For those occupations for which a 40-hour-per-week/52-week-per-year schedule is not typical, the only wages available are annual wages.
 This includes all Elementary, Secondary, and Post-Secondary Teacher occupations; Music Directors, Singers, Composers, and Related Workers; Musicians, Instrumental; Producers, Directors, Actors, and Other Entertainers; and Athletes, Coaches, Umpires, and Related Workers; Airline Pilots, Copilots, and Flight Engineers; and Commercial Pilots.

 The universe was stratified by MSA, 3-digit and 4-digit (in some cases) NAICS code, and employment size class.
 A probability sample was selected from each MSA/industry/size-class cell.
 UI units reporting 250 or more employees were sampled with certainty across the three-year cycle of the survey by including one-third of these firms in the sample each year.
 Firms in industries with less than four units in an MSA within every size class were also sampled with certainty across the three-year survey period.
 All state and federal government establishments were included in each year of the survey.